micheledurante/dwarven-codex/README.md

 # Dwarven Codex

-Written in vanilla JS with ES5 imports, web components and ES2015 features.
+Written in vanilla JS with ES modules, Web Components and ES2015 features.

-To install the application, Deno and TS are used.
+To build the application, Deno and TS are used.

 ## Install